 Rating 0 1 2 3 Element A Are high expectations for learning and growth of all students reflected in clear, measurable goals, policies/procedures and all decisions; based on all available data?
-In some, but goals are not always clear, measurable or based on data Yes, in some; based on some available data Yes; based on all available data Element B Does leadership create opportunities for professional growth for all staff members based on walk-through data, formal evaluations and/or self-reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills?
-Leadership provides opportunities for professional growth for all staff members, but it is one size fits all Yes, leadership creates some opportunities for professional growth for all staff members based on some data allowing staff to improve and develop Yes, leadership creates many opportunities for professional growth for all staff members, based on multiple data points, allowing staff to improve and develop Element C Does leadership provide opportunities for staff to reflect on and develop their own social, emotional and cultural competencies including activities to support staff in practicing self-care and examining their mindsets and biases and does the leadership team regularly review data related to adult SEL and cultural competence to plan ongoing support?
-Leadership has provided meaningful opportunities at least once per year times throughout the year Yes, leadership has provided meaningful opportunities built into regular staff meetings and part of the school's overall professional learning strategy; leadership team regularly reviews data Element D Does leadership and staff regularly model social, emotional, and cultural competencies in their language and interactions with other staff, students, families, and community partners; and the leadership team has built supportive relationships with staff and regularly acknowledge staff efforts and contributions?
-Yes, leadership and staff regularly model social, emotional, and cultural competencies; staff efforts and contributions are Yes, leadership and staff regularly model social, emotional, and cultural competencies; leadership team has built supportive relationships
+No In some, but goals are not always clear, measurable or basedon data Yes, in some; based on some available data Yes; based on all available data Element B Does leadership create opportunities for professional growth for all staff members based on walk-through data, formal evaluations and/or self-reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills?
+No Leadership provides opportunities for professional growth for all staff members,but it is one size fits all Yes, leadership creates many opportunities for professional growth for all staff members, based on multiple data points, allowing staff to improve and develop Element C Does leadership provide opportunities for staff to reflect on and develop their own social, emotional and cultural competencies including activities to support staff in practicing self-care and examining their mindsets and biases and does the leadership team regularly review data related to adult SEL and cultural competence to plan ongoing support?
+No Leadership has provided meaningful opportunities at least once per year Yes, leadership has provided meaningful opportunities built into regular staff meetings and part of the school's overall professional learning strategy; leadership team regularly reviews data Element D Does leadership and staff regularly model social, emotional, and cultural competencies in their language and interactions with other staff, students, families, and community partners; and the leadership team has built supportive relationships with staff and regularly acknowledge staff efforts and contributions?
+Not yet approach Yes, leadership and staff regularly model social, emotional, and cultural competencies; leadership team has built supportive relationships

 Element E Are policies/procedures written to allow teachers both individual and collaborative time to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff?
-No • • Yes, both individual and collaborative time weekly Element F Does leadership know federal and state requirements and the necessary support for teaching special populations?
+No Yes, but not scheduled collaborative time bi- Yes, both individual and collaborative time weekly Element F Does leadership know federal and state requirements and the necessary support for teaching special populations?
 No Yes, some Yes, most Yes, all